emily-flambe/notes-for-goats/README.md

 2. **Direct Database Backup**
    - For standard installations: Copy the `db.sqlite3` file to a secure location
    - For Docker installations:
-     ```bash
-     docker-compose exec web bash -c "cd notes_for_goats && python manage.py export_data"
      ```

-### Importing Data

-1. **Import a Workspace**
-   - From the Workspaces page, click "Import Workspace"
-   - Select your exported JSON file
-   - Review and confirm the import

-## Planned Features

-### AI stuff lmao

-Provide summaries, answer questions!
-It'll be great!
-RAG even maybe???

-### Google Calendar integration

-Read your calendar!
-Link events to notes!
-Use events to start new notes from a template!
-I don't know lol

-### Note templates

-Create templates for notes and use them to create new notes!

-### Cute visual graph of relationships

-I dunno, D3 or something lmao

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-*Notes for Goats: Because you're worth it* 🐐📝